KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Typo: Found `Magic Mirror` in file `MMM-XKCD.js`: Replace it with `MagicMirror²`.
 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+9. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-yandex-route by DimmanT](https://github.com/DimmanT/MMM-yandex-route)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Yeelight by slametps](https://github.com/slametps/MMM-Yeelight)

 1. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 2. Warning: No LICENSE file.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-yijv by jdonge](https://github.com/jdonge/MMM-yijv)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-YNAB by thesoftwarejedi](https://github.com/thesoftwarejedi/MMM-YNAB)